Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 [[/images/prompt_example04.png]]

 # Generating with IP-Adapter
-With **IP-Adapter** you can generates images by copying style, shapes, details from reference images.
+With **IP-Adapter**, you can generate images by copying style, shapes, and details from reference images.

-This method is more user friendly and a bit more flexible, because you don't need to write huge amount of words in your prompts to achieve expected results and at the same time you can use additional words in your prompts to keep style, but for example, change clothes.
+This method is more user-friendly and a bit more flexible because you don't need to write a huge amount of words in your prompts to achieve expected results.
+At the same time, you can use additional words in your prompts to maintain style, but, for example, change clothes.

 Enable **ControlNet** and select **IP-Adapter**.

 Make sure that **preprocessor** set to **ip-adapter-clip_sd15** and **model** to **ip-adapter-plus_sd15**.

-After that, select any image that you want to use as reference.
+After that, select any image that you want to use as a reference.

 [[/images/ip-adapter01.png]]

-It's very important to play with **Control Weight** and **Ending Control Step** settings.
-If you want to achieve very close result to reference image, **set Control Weight to 0.6 - 0.8**.
-If you notice that influence of image is too high, you can play with lower numbers **0.3 - 0.4**.
-This is recommended numbers, but, usually, numbers depends from image that used as reference. **Ending Control Step** is rarely used, but might be helpful too, you can play with this numbers of this setting too.
+It's very important to adjust the **Control Weight** and **Ending Control Step** settings.
+If you want to achieve a result very close to the reference image, set the Control Weight to **0.6 - 0.8**.
+If you notice that the influence of the image is too high, you can try lower numbers like **0.3 - 0.4**.
+These are recommended numbers, but usually, the numbers depend on the image used as a reference.
+The **Ending Control Step** is rarely used but may also be helpful; you can experiment with the numbers for this setting as well.

-Keep in mind, that for better generation results, you should play with more vertical resolutions **(256x512, 512x768, 512x1024)**, as their results generates characters better, with less anomalies and uneccessary objects, than on square type images.
+Keep in mind that for better generation results, you should work with higher vertical resolutions (**256x512, 512x768, 512x1024**), as these resolutions generate characters more effectively, with fewer anomalies and unnecessary objects, compared to square images.
-## Generation Results
+## Generations
 ### Result (IP-Adapter + Prompt)

 **positive:** 1girl, fullbody, stand pose, cap, hoodie, joggers, (white background:1.5), look at camera, <<lora:add_detail:0.8>>